 In addition to NDT methods such as neutron imaging/neutron radiography, neutron beams can also be employed for destructive testing methods, such as radiation hardening and survivability testing.
 These tests involve bombarding materials with ionizing radiation, such as neutron radiation, in order to see how much radiation the materials can withstand before physical flaws begin to manifest.
-Radiation exposure in environments like outer space and nuclear reactors can cause materials to become brittler or lose tensile strength, for example, and electronics can fail to operate properly due to the radiation damage to their materials and components.
+Radiation exposure in environments like outer space and nuclear reactors can cause materials, machines, and instruments to become brittler or lose tensile strength; for example, and electronics can fail to operate properly due to the radiation damage to their materials and components.

 Neutron scattering is another powerful research application of neutron beams.
 In neutron scattering, researchers explore how atoms are arranged in a material by firing a neutron beam through it and observing the way the beam diffracts in transit through the material.
 Neutron scattering uses cold or ultracold neutrons, which have temperatures far lower than thermal neutrons and can easily be trapped or scattered within materials.
 Researchers frequently use neutron scattering in materials science to investigate hydrogen-rich compounds and biological materials.
 Another type of neutron scattering, called inelastic neutron scattering, allows researchers to study atomic and molecular phenomena, such as atomic movement and excitation.